selwynpolit/d9book/book/learn.md

 ## Blogs and articles

 * Phil Norton of #!code writes some amazing articles at <https://www.hashbangcode.com/> and has useful code snippets at <https://www.hashbangcode.com/snippets>
+* Martin Anderson-Clutz's sandbox for a wide variety of fantastic Drupal, Acquia and module information at <https://www.mandclu.com/>.
+He is also the author and maintainer of the <a href="https://www.drupal.org/project/smart_date">Smart Date Module</a> and about 8 bazillion other modules.

 ## Pay videos